 Your last stop is Llanerchaeron, an unusual National Trust property just outside Aberaeron.
 This 18th century Welsh gentry estate has survived virtually unaltered for years – so be prepared to be taken back to bygone times.
 Highlights include the working organic farm and large walled kitchen garden, which has retained its original layout.

-Approx. distance: Dyffryn Fernant to Llanerchaeron 40 miles (64.8kms)
+Approximate distance: Dyffryn Fernant to Llanerchaeron 40 miles (64.8kms)

 Please check opening times with venues direct as opening days/seasons may vary.